Xaque8787/m3uparser/README.md

 |UNSORTED|true/false|Creates a VOD folder for undefined streams, either misspelled or poorly labeled streams|true/false|false|

 ### Basic Information
-**DEFAULT VALUES**
-All default values can be added to by entering more values into the appropriate env variable in the compose file.

 Most of the information used to create the file and folder structure is derived from the group-title value in the m3u files #EXTINF line.
 There are 5 types of streams that are defined.